When two nouns refer to the same person or thing, the verb is in the singular form.

-- The nurse and sister of the patient was very caring.
+- The nurse and the sister of the patient were very caring.

-- The owner and the occupant of the house are very good friends.
+- The owner and the occupant of the red-brick house are my brothers.

 An amount regardless of how much it is, and measurements of weight and distance are followed by a singular verb